Boot Pool Management

 TrueNAS supports a ZFS feature known as boot environments.
 These are snapshot clones of the TrueNAS boot-pool install location that TrueNAS boots into.
 Only one boot environment is used for booting at a time.

-A boot environment allows rebooting into a specific point in time and greatly simplifies recovering from system misconfigurations or other potential system failures.
-With multiple boot environments, the process of updating the operating system becomes a low-risk operation.
+A boot environment allows restarting the system to a specific point in time and greatly simplifies recovering from system misconfigurations or other potential system failures.
+With multiple boot environments, updating the operating system becomes a low-risk operation.

 Boot environments do not preserve or restore the state of any attached storage pools or apps, only the system boot-pool.
 Storage backups must be handled through the ZFS snapshot feature or other backup options.
 TrueNAS applications also use separate upgrade and container image management methods to provide app update and rollback features.